Aaronontheweb/OpenTelemetry.Contrib.Testing/README.md

-# Petabridge.Library
+# OpenTelemetry.Contrib.Testing

-Update this readme file with your details.
+Some testing tools for use with OpenTelemetry in C#.

 ## Supported Commands
 This project supports a wide variety of commands, all of which can be listed via: